orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 simplified as: everyone playing has stats tracked and compared against each other, wins and losses matter in a semi-permanent way.

-Collectively, we tend to sit somewhere in the top \~10% of all players in the game.
+Collectively, we tend to sit somewhere in the <a class="fancybox" href="/assets/images/late-thirties/diamond.jpeg">top ~10%</a> of all players in the game.
 We are very good at it.
 We've gone to watch professionals play Apex all over the EU, and I devote time to actually practice and train in the game to prepare for us playing.

 ### **Horticultural Hands**